M32 is a glorious drive across Kazakhstan

-The Aral Highway starts near Oral (or Uralsk), a city in northwestern Kazakhstan, at the confluence of the Ural and Chogan Rivers close to the Russian border and ends in Shymkent, the capital city of South Kazakhstan Province, the most populated region in Kazakhstan.
-The M32 in Kazakhstan looks as though it has been carpet-bombed on a daily basis since Christmas.
-You cannot drive on much of it; you must dive into the desert and drive parallel, and take your chances with the sand tracks.
-The surface of the road is asphalt, gravel, and sand.
+The road is 2.046km (1271 miles) long and runs north-south from from Oral (or Uralsk), a city in northwestern Kazakhstan, at the confluence of the Ural and Chogan Rivers close to the Russian border and ends at Shymkent, the capital city of South Kazakhstan Province, the most populated region in the country.

 Pic: Kovács Tibor